A Powerful Bootstrap Test of Independence in High Dimensions: Introduction

 There is a large literature on nonparametric tests of mutual independence among the elements of a random vector.
 Some examples are \cite{Leung:2018iu}, \cite{Shun:2018ui}, \cite{Drton:2020oi}, \cite{Wang:2024op}, \cite{Bastian:2024io}; see also references therein. \cite{Xia:2024aa} propose such a test based on Chatterjee's rank correlation.
 While the hypothesis considered in our paper also involves many nonparametric independence tests, it substantially differs from the null of mutual independence.
 This is because, in our testing problem, $X$ occurs in every independence hypothesis and the dependence of $Y_1,\ldots,Y_p$ is left unrestricted.

 Finally, since our proposed test is based on the rank correlation for two random variables proposed by \cite{chatterjee2021new}, our paper is also related to a recent and fast-growing literature that examines the rank correlation coefficient's properties. \cite{chatterjee2021new} shows asymptotic normality of the correlation coefficient under independence of the two random variables. \cite{Lin:2022aa} and \citet{kroll2024asymptotic} show that it is also asymptotically normal under dependence. \cite{Shi:2021oi} and \cite{Lin:2022io} examine and propose improvements of the power of tests of independence based on the rank correlation coefficient.
+Based on the earlier work by \cite{chatterjee2021new}, \cite{Azadkia:2021oi} introduce a graph-based correlation coefficient that can be seen as a multivariate extension of Chatterjee's correlation coefficient. \cite{Han:2024io} derive its asymptotic distribution under the null that a vector $Y$ (with fixed dimension) is independent of a random variable $X$, and they find, in simulations, that the test may be more powerful than competitors in higher dimensions.
 For a recent review of this literature, see \cite{Chatterjee:2024op}.